swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 In this section, we describe the inferred capture types for regular expression patterns and how they compose.

 By default, a regular expression literal has type `Regex`.
-Its generic argument `Match` can be viewed as a tuple of the entire matched substring and any captures.
+Its generic argument `Output` can be viewed as a tuple of the entire matched substring and any captures.

 ```txt
 (WholeMatch, Captures...)